-The board of the credit union makes the main decisions about its activities and oversees the management’s day-to-day operation of the business of the union.
+The board of directors of the credit union makes the main decisions about its activities and oversees the management’s day-to-day operation of the business of the union.
 The board is not involved in direct management.

 - Setting out strategy

 - Making sure there is an effective management team in place

 - Approving, reviewing and updating all plans, policies and procedures.

-The board has between seven and 11 members.
+The board has between 7 and 11 members.
 There are term limits on membership of the board.
 A person cannot serve more than 12 years in any 15-year period.
 A number of groups may not serve on credit union boards.
 This includes employees, close family members of employees or of directors or board oversight committee members, voluntary assistants, directors of other credit unions and certain professional advisers to the credit union such as solicitors and auditors.
 Volunteer directors may be provided with training.

 The “fitness and probity” requirements for directors of financial institutions are set out in the Central Bank Reform Act 2010.
 Credit unions are subject to a tailored fitness and probity regime.
 Credit unions that are authorised as retail intermediaries are subject to the fitness and probity regime that applies to other retail intermediaries.

 There are detailed rules about the establishment and role of a range of committees, including a board oversight committee, an audit committee and a credit committee.
 There are also detailed rules about reporting to the Central Bank about the credit union’s compliance with the regulatory requirements.

 Restructuring involves the amalgamation of credit unions or the transfer of their activities to another credit union.
 The aims of restructuring are to:

 The Credit Union Restructuring Board (ReBo) was a statutory body established to assist with the restructuring of credit unions.
 It was funded by a levy on the sector.
 The Registry of Credit Unions manages and supports the ongoing restructuring that continues to occur within the sector, since ReBo ceased operations in 2016.